ONSdigital/dp-concourse-tools/dcind/README.md

 to aid updating Concourse VM's from Ubuntu 20.04 to Ubuntu 22.04

+> [!IMPORTANT]
-The versions of things specified in the files are the latest that can be used for this container to work on both Ubuntu 20.04 and Ubuntu 22.04
+> The versions of docker specified in the makefile `20.10.24` is the latest that can be used for this container to work on both Ubuntu 20.04 and Ubuntu 22.04.
+Do not change until we have migrated to 22.04 for all concourse workers.

 ## Build and push to AWS ECR instructions